nebulab/playbook/come-lavoriamo/consuntivazione.md

 If you have any difficulties using the tracker, contact your mentor.

-## Permitted leave or special leave hours
+## Leave and overtime hours

 In order to calculate the hours spent at the office, just calculate the start and end time of a working day, subtracting the lunch break time.
-This way you will know if you worked the correct number of hours or if you have to [mark time off or special leave.] (https://github.com/nebulab/playbook/blob/master/come-lavoriamo/tool.md#dipendenti-in-cloud)
+This way you will know if you worked the correct number of hours or if you have to [mark leave or overtime hours.](https://github.com/nebulab/playbook/blob/master/come-lavoriamo/tool.md#dipendenti-in-cloud)

-One very important rule of conduct is to always mark the hours of time off and special leave day by day.
-In fact, if you have to take time off during a working day, due to an emergency or any other reason, that leave of absence, short as it may be, must ALSO be recorded with the prospect of making up for that lost time over the coming days.
-Marking your hours constantly and transparently helps you be fair towards clients and colleagues.
+One very important rule of conduct is to always mark the hours of leave and overtime day by day.
+In fact, if you have to take time off during a working day, due to an emergency or any other reason, that leave of absence, short as it may be, you need to track it so that you remember to make up for the lost time over the coming days.
+Tracking your hours constantly and transparently helps you be fair towards clients and colleagues.

 Examples: